[ Sgt Michael Willetts & Sgt Walter Beard ]

 [ 216 ]

 Below is an article about Mr Terry Peck ...
 Cancer has taken the life of Mr. Terry Peck, a Falklands hero of the 1982 conflict with Argentina.
 He passed away on the morning of Saturday, 30 December 2006 ...
-I thought that you should know about him, but his name should be recorded.
-He was made an honorary member of 3rd Parachute Regiment.
+I thought that you should know about him, and his name should be recorded.
+He was made an honorary member of 3rd Battalion Parachute Regiment.

 [ Mr Terry Peck ]